-Projection mapping transforms skyscrapers, sculptures or ordinary objects into glowing, kinetic art.
+Projection mapping can transform skyscrapers, sculptures and ordinary objects into glowing, kinetic art.
 Many shows using this digital projection method are promotional affairs.
-Target hired Chicago Projection Mapping, a production firm that specializes in this visual medium, to design a Halloween/Dia de los Muertos theme installation that played at the Nokia Plaza at the L.A.
+For example, Target hired Chicago Projection Mapping, a production firm that specializes in this visual medium, to design a Halloween/Dia de Los Muertos theme installation that played at the Nokia Plaza at the L.A.
 Live entertainment complex.
 It used 11 projectors that brought “Skeletown Square” to life through character animation and choreography, synchronized lighting effects, and an original musical score.

-Projection mapping is also used on a smaller scale in the advertising sector: for example, to project images of virtual clothing onto mannequins, or images onto apparel, shoes or automobiles to simulate changes in the color and texture of these things.
+Projection mapping is also used on a smaller scale in the marketing sector to, for example, project images of virtual clothing onto mannequins, or images onto apparel, shoes and automobiles to simulate changes in the color and texture of these objects.

-When this novel way of projection first appeared in the mid-2000s, the focus was on its visual-art and live-music show aspects.
-Now production companies working in projection mapping incorporate cinema-style narratives.
-The show tells a story through the animated visuals and music.
+When this novel way of projection first appeared in the mid-2000s, the initial focus was on the impact it could have on visual art exhibits and live-music shows.
+Production companies specializing in projection mapping now incorporate cinema-style narratives to tell a story through animated visuals and music.

-“Clients that use projection mapping as a cinematic storytelling experience tend to have longer audience engagement and wider social reach,” said Matthew Nix, director of development at Chicago Projection Mapping.
+“Clients that use projection mapping as a cinematic storytelling experience tend to have longer audience engagement and wider social reach,” said J. Matthew Nix, manager and director of development at Chicago Projection Mapping.

-Since the last decade, advances in digital projection and computer technologies have lowered the barriers to entry to do projection mapping.
-But a big misconception that production companies in this field encounter from clients is that it can be done on the cheap.
-It's not simply a matter of plugging a notebook into a digital projector and pointing it at a building.
+In the last decade, advances in digital projection and computer technologies have lowered the barriers to projection mapping.
+But one of the most common misconceptions from clients that production companies in this field encounter is that this kind of effect can be achieved inexpensively.
+As opposed to projecting a movie onto a screen, projection mapping cannot be accomplished by plugging a laptop into a digital projector and pointing it at a building.

-For a promotional campaign centered on projection mapping, the event can involve several production departments: creative, equipment setup, legal, on-site crew, programming, sound, etc. If the client’s vision is very elaborate technically, costs can begin in the low six figures.
+For a promotional campaign featuring projection mapping, several production departments should be involved in planning the event, including creative, equipment setup, legal, on-site crew, programming and sound.
+If the client’s vision is technically elaborate, costs can begin in the low six figures and grow from there.

 Since many projection mapping events can approach the complexity of a Hollywood movie or TV production, significant prep time is required.
 Nix of Chicago Projection Mapping recommends, “For clients wanting to incorporate projection mapping, realistic timelines and preliminary creative conversations make the biggest difference in delivering an awesome end product.
 Three to four months is a good minimum timeline.”

-Another misconception many clients have is that existing or stock media can be used for projecting, to save on costs and time.
-Often, new content has to be created, or existing images or video need to be reworked so that it will fit onto the geometry of a building’s (or whatever object’s) surface where it will be projected.
-Otherwise, the visual, animated effects won’t look as effectively "real."
+Another misconception many clients have is that they can use existing or stock media to save money on projection mapping displays.
+However, new content should be created, or existing images or videos should be reworked to fit the geometry of a building’s (or object’s) surface for the projection.
+Otherwise, the intended animated effects won’t be as impactful.

-“Some clients have existing content that may require editorial changes, and some clients need new or different content created to fit the scope of the mapping project,” says Jim Richardson, director of business development and special projects at WorldStage.
-"While our focus is on the technical production, we partner with several content creators so the end client can experience a positive turnkey experience.
+“Some clients have existing content that may require editorial changes, and some clients need new or different content created to fit the scope of the mapping project,” says Jim Richardson, vice president of business development at ITP LIVE.
+“While our focus is on the technical production, we partner with several content creators so the end client can experience a positive turnkey experience.
 Communication between the technical and the creative parties on these projects is critical.”

 Interactivity likely will be the next stage in the evolution of projection mapping.
-A person would manipulate projected images in the environment of an installation by approaching them or touching the projected surfaces.
-This experience would be similar to virtual reality but without the person having to wear a headset.
+People could manipulate projected images in the installation environment by approaching them or touching the projected surfaces.
+This experience would be similar to virtual reality without the visitor having to wear a headset.
 “There are new platforms that allow audiences to use sight, sound, touch and wearable tech to affect mapping in real time,” said Nix.